-Medications, injections, procedures, and treatment of minor illnesses are administered by the attending physician, nurse practitioners, or registered nurses.
-Should the student need further treatment or evaluation, there is an excellent referral base to specialists in the community as well as a hospital in close proximity for emergencies.
-There is a prematriculation requirement of a recent TB skin test, current Tetanus booster, and two MMR vaccines.
-Check with the Health Center for current requirements.
+Office visits are free to all undergraduate students.
+Medications, injections, immunizations, procedures, blood draws, and treatments are provided by the attending physician, nurse practitioners, physician assistant, and registered nurses for a nominal fee.
+If students need further treatment or evaluation, there is an excellent referral base to specialists in the community as well as a hospital in close proximity for emergencies.

+There is a prematriculation requirement for admission to the university.
+All students must have a recent TB skin test within the previous 12 months, a current tetanus booster within the last 10 years, and 2 MMR vaccines.
+Failure to provide proof of immunizations to the Health Center results in a hold on all academic classes.